GSTR 9C - Reconciliation statement and certification

 To file a GSTR9C, a chartered accountant or cost accountant must first prepare and certify the form, after which the taxpayer must file it either on the GST portal or through a facilitation center.
 The taxpayer may also be required to submit other documents along with the GSTR9C form, such as a copy of their audited accounts and their annual returns in a GSTR-9 form.

-The last date to file GSTR9C for the financial year 2017-2018 is August 31, 2019.
+The last date to file GSTR9C for the financial year 2018-2019 is November 30, 2019.
 Typically, the GSTR9C must be filed on or before the 31st of December following the financial year which is under audit.
-For example, for the financial year of 2017-2018, the GSTR9C must be filed on or by the 31st of December, 2018.
+(For example, for the financial year of 2018-2019, the GSTR9C must be filed on or by the 31st of December, 2020.)

 The GSTR9C is split into two sections.
 Part A collects tax information; Part B is a certification that must be completed by a chartered accountant.